Post Season/Tournament Teams

 This page summarizes the rules which need to be observed in fundraising for teams with which you are associated.
 Fundraising is defined as solicitation of funds or engaging in profit making activities to obtain funding or benefits for a team or members of a team (including coaches).
 It does not include routine requests for or taking advantage of discounts from suppliers made available to all members of a team.

 In November 2006, the region adopted guidelines for tournament team expenses.
 Those guidelines apply to team expenses and to mandatory parental contributions to a player's share of those expenses.
 The fundraising rules below relate to voluntary contributions.
-To the extent there is any conflict between the guidelines and the rules below, they will be resolved by the Regional Commissioner, the Regional Treasurer or the Regional Director of Tournament Teams.
+To the extent there is any conflict between the guidelines and the rules below, they will be resolved by the Regional Commissioner, the Regional Treasurer or the Regional Post Season Director.

 Categories of Fundraising